ISO/IEC 7816: 7816-6: Interindustry data elements for interchange

-Created in 1996, updated in 2004, amended in 2006, updated in 2016.
+Created in 1996, updated in 2004, amended in 2006, updated in 2016 and 2023.
+This part is maintained by Deutsches Institut für Normung (DIN).

 According to its abstract, it specifies the Data Elements (DEs) used for interindustry interchange based on integrated circuit cards (ICCs) both with contacts and without contacts.
 It gives the identifier, name, description, format, coding and layout of each DE and defines the means of retrieval of DEs from the card.